 - Each image is provided in a suitable thumbnail, mobile and desktop resolution.

-- The metallic colours
+- The metallic colors

-Silverare provided as colours in the feed.
+Silverare provided as colors in the feed.

 - All attributes usable for search, filters and facets are provided as custom attributes.